terraform-azurerm-modules/terraform-azurerm-management-groups/README.md

 # terraform-azurerm-management-groups

-This v0.13 module to create a nested Azure Management Group structure using a simple and dense input object.
+This v0.13 module creates a nested Azure Management Group structure using a simple and dense input object.

 For an overview, please read the [Management Groups](https://docs.microsoft.com/azure/governance/management-groups/overview) documentation.